puppetlabs/puppet-docs/source/pe/3.7/cloudprovisioner_classifying_installing.markdown

 **Important:** All ENC connections to cloud nodes now require SSL support.

-Note that until the first puppet run is performed on this node, Puppet itself will not yet be installed.
+Note that until the first Puppet run is performed on this node, Puppet itself will not yet be installed.
 (Unless one of the "wrapper" commands has been used.
 [See below](#installing-puppet).)

 To see additional help for node classification, run `puppet help node classify`.
 For more about how the console groups and classifies nodes, [see the section on grouping and classifying](./console_classes_groups.html).